stormpath/stormpath-flask/docs/index.rst

   (email, password).
 - You would like to have automatic email verification for new user accounts.
 - You would like to configure and customize password strength rules.
-- You'd like to keep your user data separate from your other application to increase platform stability / availability.
+- You'd like to keep your user data separate from your other applications to increase platform stability / availability.
+- You are building a service oriented application, in which multiple independent services need access to the same user data.
 - You are a big organization who would like to use Stormpath, but need to host it yourself (Stormpath has an on-premise system you can use internally).